OpenShift Security Context Constraints

 A pod configures a container’s access with permissions requested in the pod’s security context and approved by the cluster’s security context constraints:

-security context constraint (SCC), defined in a cluster, enables an administrator to control permissions for pods, permissions that manage containers’ access to protected Linux functions.
+-A security context constraint (SCC), defined in a cluster, enables an administrator to control pod permissions, which manage containers’ access to protected Linux functions.
 Similarly to how role-based access control (RBAC) manages users’ access to a cluster’s resources, an SCC manages pods’ access to Linux functions.

 By default, a pod is assigned an SCC named restricted that blocks access to protected functions in OpenShift v4.10 or earlier.
 Instead, in OpenShift v4.11 and later, the restricted-v2 SCC is used by default.
 For an application to access protected functions, the cluster must make an SCC that allows it to be available to the pod.